 The ECS is connected to many other systems in our bodies, including the nervous and digestive systems.
 So, if our ECS is off-balance, a holistic approach may say that this leads to other systems possibly being off-balance as well.

-This may explain why CBD, although not FDA approved, may be helpful for overall health and wellness.
+This may explain why CBD may be helpful for overall health and wellness.
 The human body and the ECS also receive support from other endocannabinoid-enhancing foods like chia seeds, walnuts, and chocolate.

-CBD, however, may provide more concentrated amounts cannabinoids to help promote and support our bodies health and wellness.
+CBD, however, may provide more concentrated amounts cannabinoids to help promote and support our bodies homeostasis.

 We mentioned a "holistic" approach to health.
 This means considering all parts of the equation when looking at a health issue.